balakannan1357/focused-todo/README.md

    streamlit run app.py
    ```

-The app alternates moves between GPT-4o (OpenAI) and Claude (Anthropic).
-The board is evaluated by a simple material count to show who is ahead.
+The app alternates moves between two Azure GPT deployments.
+After the specified number of moves, a simple material evaluation indicates which side has the advantage.